AnnaAGor/AnnaAGor/README.md

 ## Hi there, I'm Anna Gorbunova 👋

 - 🔭 I’m currently looking for career opportunities in data analysis
-- 🌱 I was learning Data analysis in Yandex.Praktikum(2022) and Data science in National Research University Higher School of Economics (2020-22)
+- 🌱 I have pursued my further education in Data Analysis at Yandex.Praktikum in 2022 and Data Science at the National Research University Higher School of Economics from 2020 to 2022.
 - ⚡ Fun fact: I have 4 years of research experience in psychometrics and social science, master degree in psychometrics.